 - Reproduce the issue that you’re seeing.
 For example, complete the steps that cause Pocket to crash.

 - After reproducing the issue, go into the main Settings app and select Developer Options.

 - Tap Take bug report (you may need to toggle the “On" switch at the top first).
-After a few minutes you will recieve a prompt to email the bug report.
-Please send it to firstname.lastname@example.org
+After a few minutes you will receive a prompt to email the bug report.
+Please send it to Pocket Support.